circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 ## Image Tags

 You can make convenience images more specific by adding tags.
-There are two good reasons to do this:
+There are three good reasons to do this:

-- You want to pin an image to a certain version, operating system, or SHA.
+- You want to pin an image to a certain version or operating system (OS).
+- You want to specify a particular instance of an image with a SHA.
-- You want to modify an image by adding tools or changing behavior.
+- You want to modify an image by installing additional tools or changing the behavior of the image.

+### Pinning an Image Version or OS

 Since convenience images are based on the **latest** versions of upstream images, it is best practice to use the most specific image possible.
 This prevents the upstream image from introducing unintended changes to your image.

-Instead of using `circleci/golang:1.8`, for example, you could specify both the version and operating system by using `circleci/golang:1.8.6-jessie`.

-You can also use a SHA to specify an image.

-- `-ram`: variants that use the RAM volume to speed up builds
+For example,
+instead of `circleci/golang:1.8`,
+consider using `circleci/golang:1.8.6-jessie`.
+Since the second image specifies both the patch version and OS, it is less likely to change unexpectedly.

+See below for a list of the [Latest Image Tags by Language](#latest-image-tags-by-language).

 **Note:**
 If you choose to use the `latest` tag, the image may change unexpectedly and create surprising results.

+### Specifying a Past Image Build With a SHA

+You can also use a SHA
+to specify a particular instance of an image.

+To find a SHA,
+go to the CircleCI application and choose a past build that used the same image.
+On the **Test Summary** tab,
+click the **Spin up environment** step.
+In the log output,
+locate the sha256 for the appropriate image.
+The full string looks like:
+`circleci/ruby@sha256:df1808e61a9c32d0ec110960fed213ab2339451ca88941e9be01a03adc98396e`.

-### Image Variants
+### Changing the Tools and Behavior of an Image

-CircleCI maintains variants for convenience images.
+CircleCI maintains several variants for convenience images.
-You can use these variants by adding the following suffixes to the end of image tags.
+You can use these variants
+by adding the following suffixes to the end of image tags.

 For language images: